sveneisenschmidt/yay/docs/how-to.md

 The data structure defined in `PAYLOAD` consists of a JSON payload including `username` and `action`.
 The `SimpleProcessor` processor shipped by Yay! is then able to process the payload with ease.

-3. If you also need to get notified when a regular build job starts, you can modify above example and set `BUILD_RESULT` to `STARTED`.
+3. If you also need to get notified when a build job starts, you can modify above example and set `BUILD_RESULT` to `STARTED`.

 ```console
 BUILD_RESULT="STARTED"